Rupert Friend: Career

+As actor

 2004–2009

 Friend played three minor roles in a stage production of The Laramie Project when he was in his third year in drama school, and was spotted by a casting director.
 He made his acting debut as Billy Downs opposite Johnny Depp in the 2004 film The Libertine, for which he was named "outstanding new talent" at the 2005 Satellite Awards.
 He later stated that working with Depp so early in his career was a great lesson in film-acting.
 In 2005, Friend had his first starring role as Ludovic Meyer in the film adaption of Mrs Palfrey at the Claremont, in which he starred opposite Joan Plowright.
 In the same year, he portrayed George Wickham in Joe Wright's version of Pride & Prejudice.

 Aged 22, Friend was offered a screen test for the part of James Bond after Pierce Brosnan stepped down from the role, but Friend felt he lacked the life experience necessary to play the role of Bond.
 The screen test subsequently leaked online to YouTube in 2025.

 In 2009, Friend starred in the film Chéri, playing the title character opposite Michelle Pfeiffer.
 He joined the cast of The Boy in the Striped Pyjamas as Kurt Kotler, a lieutenant in Nazi Germany.
 In 2010, Friend played Albert, Prince Consort in The Young Victoria.
 Graham King, producer of Young Victoria, invited Friend to test for the lead role because he remembered his performance in Pride & Prejudice.
 His portrayal of Albert received acclaim, especially for his attention to detail and thorough preparation for the role.
 Friend said that the real challenge had been to find a way to portray the darker sides of an essentially good man like Albert, in order to give depth to the character.
 Around this time, a critic called Friend one of Britain's finest young actors.